hpusset/-elrc-share-client/README.md

 - *Simple editors*: own resources
 - *Contributors*: no resources

+**Examples**

-e.g `getj 100` # Get a json representation of the resource with id 100.
+    # Get a json representation of the resource with id 100
+    getj 100

-e.g `getj 100 --pretty` # Get a formatted json representation of the resource with id 100.
+    # Get a formatted json representation of the resource with id 100
+    getj 100 --pretty

-e.g `getj 10 11 23` # Get json representations of the resources with ids
-10, 11, and 23.
+    # Get json representations of the resources with ids 10, 11, and 23
+    getj 10 11 23

-e.g `getj` # Get a json representation of all the resources that the currently logged in user has access to.
+    Get a json representation of all the resources that the currently logged in user has access to getj

 ### `getx`
 Returns an XML representation of a resource or a list of resources